Admissions

 Lewis & Clark Career Center Enrollment Process

-- Prospective students apply through the partner school guidance office.
-Applications are available in all Lewis & Clark partner high schools or under the Admissions tab online.
+- Prospective students apply through the partner school counseling office.
+Applications are available under the Enroll or Admissions tab online.

 - All students must complete the OASIS exam (Occupational Aptitude Survey and Interest Schedule), which is a timed, five-part, nationally-normed test that takes no more than 45 minutes in total to complete.
-Unfortunately, no IEP accommodations are given other than having the directions read to the student.
+Unfortunately, no IEP accommodations are given other than small groups.
 It is administered by Lewis & Clark staff, usually at the partner school.
 Students applying for the ARBS (Applied Retail and Business Skills) program are not required to take the OASIS exam.

 - It is strongly recommended that students with an IEP who are interested in attending Lewis & Clark are referred for an ACE evaluation (ACE: Aptitude and Career Exploration test).
 This referral is made by the student’s case manager or district’s work experience coordinator at the partner school as soon as possible, preferably in the fall semester.
 ACE evaluations are not required for students applying for Applied Retail and Business Skills program (ARBS).
 ACE evaluations can also be completed for students with disabilities who need assistance in determining appropriate career choices but who are not interested in attending Lewis & Clark.